proxmox/proxmox-backup/docs/pve-integration.rst

   Name             Type     Status           Total            Used       Available        % store2            pbs     active      3905109820      1336687816      2568422004   34.23%

-Having added the PBS datastore to `Proxmox VE`_, you can backup VMs and containers in the same way you would for any other storage device within the environment (see `PVE Admin Guide: Backup and Restore
+Having added the Proxmox Backup Server datastore to `Proxmox VE`_, you can backup VMs and containers in the same way you would for any other storage device within the environment (see `Proxmox VE Admin Guide: Backup and Restore
 <https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_vzdump>`_.